Case study

 • cleaning of precision parts and mechanical components

-• NDT preparation (paint/coating removal prior to inspection)
+• NDT preparation (coating removal prior to inspection)

-Why Pulsed 2000 W and High Pulse Energy
+Why 2000 W Pulsed Lasers with High Pulse Energy

-Result: shorter service times, less waste, and lower logistical burden.
+Result: shorter service times, less waste, reduced logistics.

 Economics and ROI

-In offshore environments, waste handling is critical.
-Abrasive blasting and chemical stripping generate large volumes of contaminated waste and increase disposal costs as well as HSE risks.
+In offshore environments, waste handling is a critical factor.
+Conventional abrasive blasting and chemical stripping generate large volumes of contaminated waste and increase disposal costs and HSE risks.

 • lower environmental disposal costs